-Sales and marketing expenses increased by \$206 for the three months ended September 30, 2021 compared to the same period in the prior year.
-The increase is primarily due to planned increased limits on expanding the Company's distribution network, product launches and brand awareness.
+Sales and marketing expenses decreased by \$169 and increased by \$597 for the three months ended June 30, 2022 and year ended June 30, 2022, respectively, compared to the same periods in the prior year.
+The decrease came from the completion of the planned spending on expanding distribution network, product launches and brand awareness.
+The yearly increase is primarily due to the expenditures on the marketing expansion plans related to media, advertising and branding expenses.